RaphaelTetreault/gfz-cli/docs/commands.md

 ### Specifying F-Zero AX/GX Formats

-By default, `gfz-cli` serializes files in `GX` format.
+By default, `gfz-cli` serializes files in for F-Zero GX (all regions).
 The user can specify which format they wish to serialize to using the `--format` command.

-Compress a file to to be F-Zero GX compatible explicitly.
+Compress a file to be F-Zero GX compatible explicitly.

 ```shell
 gfz-cli.exe --lzc D:\gfzj01\stage\st01.gma --format gx
 ```

-Compress a file to to be F-Zero AX compatible.
+Compress a file to be F-Zero AX compatible.

 ```shell
 gfz-cli.exe --lzc D:\gfzj01\stage\st01.gma --format ax